-To promote a cohesive COMMUNITY: By Summer 17, we will have celebrated role models from a range of cultural backgrounds, established a credit union for our children, with support from St John’s church (Christians against Poverty), celebrated Christ Church’s and our own 150th anniversary, sponsored two children in Kibera slums in Kenya.
+To promote a cohesive COMMUNITY by promoting links with our local and international community through a wide range of exciting projects: By Summer 18, we will have held a celebratory international day, developed the credit union for our children, with support from St John’s church (Christians Against Poverty), celebrated our own 150th anniversary in liaison with Christ Church, and developed closer links with our two sponsored children in the Kibera slum in Kenya.

-To continue to MAXIMISE children’s potential by developing a love of learning: We will continue our drive to ensure there are good rates of progress in every year group across the school by focusing on areas which will transform the way children view themselves as learners.
-We will:
+To continue to MAXIMISE children’s potential by targeting aspects of learning which they find challenging: We will continue our drive to ensure there are good rates of progress for every group across the school by targeting support effectively

-– Use conferencing to support children in redrafting & improving their writing
+· Extend our programme of conferencing to support children in redrafting and improving their writing

 Throughout all these developments we will look to share best practice both within the school, with our partner school St Matthews and across the cluster.
 For our detailed School Improvement Plan click here.